 The prize, for excellence in prose fiction, was established by a gift of Robert B. Howe of the Class of 1930 in memory of his son Peter Burnett Howe, 1960.

 Shared by Jacob Stillwell Powers ’13 and an underclass student

 Presented to that senior who has achieved the greatest sense of poetic form in his or her undergraduate writing.
 The award is made on the basis of three submissions to the English Department in the applicant’s senior year and may include writing produced during the undergraduate years.

 Mia Lim Certo ’13

 Established by Mrs. Mary Rice Jenkins in memory of her brother, of the Class of 1910, the prize is awarded for the best essay on “The Liberal College and Christian Citizenship” or any subject named by the faculty.
 The prize is traditionally given to the author of the best portfolio submitted to the department in candidacy for honors.

 Film and Media Studies

-Awarded to an honors student in the Film and Media Studies Program for outstanding thesis.
+Awarded to an honors student in the Film and Media Studies Program for outstanding poetics in filmmaking.